 A few points to keep in mind include:

-- Heavier riders need a board with stiffer flex.
-Lighter riders can ride a board with softer flex.
+Heavier riders need a board with a stiffer flex.
+Lighter riders can ride a board with a softer flex.

-- With your board standing on end, it should come up somewhere between your chest and forehead.
+With your board standing on the end, it should come up somewhere between your chest and forehead.
 Much of this depends on your riding style.

 The combination of your snowboard, boots, and bindings is commonly referred to as your setup.